 PLAYING TO LEARN: Using Games to Help Teach Difficult Concepts

 The Possible Worlds digital games are designed to help improve student understanding of phenomena that are often the subject of scientific misconceptions.
-Developed by the Center for Children and Technology, the games are the centerpieces of modules that address four topics: photosynthesis, heredity, electricity, and heat transfer.
+Developed by EDC|Center for Children and Technology (EDC|CCT) over the course of two research and development projects, the games are the centerpieces of modules that address four topics: photosynthesis, heredity, electricity, and heat transfer.
 Each module includes accompanying classroom activities that leverage students’ experiences within the games.

-Helping students build novel conceptual models
+Build novel conceptual models

 Why are certain scientific phenomena the subject of persistent misconceptions?
-Research suggests that we develop naïve theories because the accurate versions of these concepts are difficult to resolve with our common experience of the physical world.
+Research suggests that we develop naïve theories because the accurate versions of these concepts are difficult to align with our common experience of the physical world.
 They are counterintuitive, and thus hard for us to imagine.

 Our games use popular, familiar genres and engaging narratives that make gameplay easy-entry and age-appropriate for middle-school students, whether they are avid gamers or not.
-When students play the games, they do not have to engage with or demonstrate mastery of academic content.
+When students play the games, they do not have to demonstrate mastery of academic content.
 This frees up gameplay to be a genuinely fun experience, increasing the likelihood that students will play repeatedly, tolerate frustration, and engage with the science-relevant elements of the game.

 National Research and Development Center on Instructional Technology

-Possible Worlds was a National Research and Development Center on Instructional Technology, funded by the Institute of Education Sciences, U.S. Department of Education.
-The center was created to develop, refine and test a specific approach to using digital games to support teaching and learning in middle grade science classrooms.
-Center staff also wrote and presented our work to stimulate and contribute to a broader conversation about digital games, learning and teaching in K-12 classrooms.
-This website presents the game modules and the research papers and presentations we developed with that funding.
+Possible Worlds was a National Research and Development Center on Instructional Technology, funded by the Institute of Education Sciences, U.S. Department of Education (PR/Award #R305C080022).
+The center was created to develop, refine, and test a specific approach to using digital games to support teaching and learning in middle-grade science classrooms.
+We conducted a randomized controlled trial with one of the games, and found that students who played the game learned more than those who did not, but only when teachers integrated the game using high-quality instruction.
+This led us to our next study, which developed effective instructional supports for teachers to use with these games.
+EDC|CCT staff also wrote about and presented our work to stimulate and contribute to a broader conversation about digital games, learning, and teaching in K-12 classrooms.